storj/docs/code/Style.md

 ## Unused Code

 Avoid merging unused code into master unless there is a justifiable reason to do so.
-This includes methods,functions, constants, variables, and parameters.
+This includes methods, functions, constants, variables, and parameters.
 A reason one may leave unused code is if the method is necessary to implement an interface.